Our Services

 Helpful Resources

-Left underarm pain is often due to breast changes like hormonal tenderness or swollen lymph nodes, or to muscle strain, but it can also signal heart strain when paired with chest pressure, shortness of breath, nausea, or pain spreading to the left arm or jaw.
+Left underarm pain most often stems from breast-related changes (hormonal tenderness, swollen lymph nodes), muscle strain, or skin and nerve irritation.
+However, it can occasionally signal a heart problem, especially when paired with chest pressure, shortness of breath, nausea, or pain radiating to the left arm or jaw.

 Experiencing pain under left armpit can be worrying.
 Because the left side of the body is often associated with heart problems, it's natural to feel concerned.
 At the same time, the underarm (axilla) is closely connected to breast tissue, lymph nodes, muscles, and nerves—many of which can cause discomfort that is not heart-related.